 Human development pillars

-The manager has determined 10 broad pillars which they believe encapsulate the essence of human development and which can be mapped to companies.
+The Investment Manager has determined 10 broad pillars which they believe encapsulate the essence of human development and which can be mapped to companies.
 Each investee company must be contributing in a tangible way to at least one of the following pillars:

 - Healthcare and hygiene